Zasilkovna/virtuemart3/README.md

 ### Warning - Feature drop plan: Delivery and payment limitations settings

-In the version **1.5.0** we are going to discontinue settings for Delivery and payment limitations from Packeta module configuration.
+**In July 2023** we are going to discontinue settings for Delivery and payment limitations from Packeta module configuration.
 We recommend to use native VirtueMart settings for this purpose.

 To restrict some Payment methods for some Shipping methods, please use VirtueMart settings: